-In December 2008, the European Competitiveness Council recognized the need to launch a pilot joint programming initiative dedicated to combating neurodegenerative diseases in the context of the major societal challenges Europe is facing, including the ageing of its population.
-The JPND - EU Joint Programme - Neurodegenerative Disease Research initiative emerged as the answer to this challenge.
+In December 2008, the European Competitiveness Council recognized the need to launch a pilot joint programming initiative dedicated to combating neurodegenerative diseases in the context of the major societal challenges facing Europe, including the aging of its population.
+The JPND – EU Joint Program – Neurodegenerative Disease Research initiative emerged as the response to this challenge.

-The following countries are members of the JPND: Albania; Australia; Austria; Belgium; Bulgaria; Canada; Croatia; Denmark; Finland; France; Germany; Greece; Hungary; Ireland; Israel; Italy; Luxembourg; Netherlands; Norway; Poland; Portugal; Romania; Slovakia; Slovenia; Spain; Sweden; Switzerland; Turkey; United Kingdom.
+The following countries are members of JPND: Albania; Germany; Australia; Austria; Belgium; Bulgaria; Canada; Croatia; Denmark; Slovakia; Slovenia; Spain; Finland; France; Greece; Hungary; Ireland; Israel; Italy; Luxembourg; Norway; Netherlands; United Kingdom; Czech Republic; Poland; Portugal; Romania; Sweden; Switzerland; Turkey.

 JPND activities

-The JPND's activities, especially Calls for research projects, are based on the provisions of its Research and Innovation Agenda, the first version of which was launched in 2012.
-The new version of the JPND's Strategic Research and Innovation Agenda was published on April 23, 2019, and its research priorities are: origins and progression of neurodegenerative diseases; disease mechanisms and models; diagnosis, prognosis and disease definitions; development of therapies, preventive strategies and interventions; and health and social care.
-The agenda includes a range of activities to implement these priorities in a broad and comprehensive way, aligning scientific expertise and the different social approaches of the participating countries in order to avoid duplication of effort.
+The activities of the JPND, particularly Calls research projects, are based on the provisions of its Research and Innovation Agenda, the first version of which was launched in 2012.
+The new version of the JPND Strategic Research and Innovation Agenda was published on April 23, 2019, and its research priorities are: origins and progression of neurodegenerative diseases; disease mechanisms and models; diagnosis, prognosis, and disease definitions; development of therapies, preventive strategies, and interventions; and social and health care.
+The agenda includes a range of activities that enable these priorities to be implemented in a broad and comprehensive manner, aligning scientific expertise and different social approaches in the participating countries in order to avoid duplication of effort.